megan-hunt/bat-speed-analysis-public/README.md

 # Project Overview

+This Shiny app was designed for the 2024 Women in Sports Data Hackathon.
+This hackathon asked participants to create projects & analysis based on bat tracking data.

 ## Description & Purpose

 This Shiny app was designed to allow users to determine the most likely pitch speed range (or pitch type) during a chosen game scenario and then analyze the ideal bat swing speed range that will optimize the batter's chances of hitting the ball into play.